mad-lab-fau/gaitmap/README.md

 **Note:** gaitmap-mad is published under a AGPL-3.0 license, while gaitmap is published under a MIT license.
 Please, check the [License](#license) section below for more details.

+In case you are sure that AGPL-3.0 is compatible with your project, you can install `gaitmap_mad` without any downsides.
+Otherwise, just install `gaitmap` and check the API-docu page of the individual algorithms if they are available in `gaitmap` only.

 ### Enabling specific features

 #### Hidden Markov Models

-To use the HMM based algorithms make sure you install `gaitmap` with the `hmm` extra.
+To use the HMM (anything imported from `gaitmap.stride_segmentation.hmm`) based algorithms make sure you install `gaitmap` with the `hmm` extra.

 ```
 pip install "gaitmap_mad gaitmap[hmm]" --upgrade